 - 1/4 tsp red pepper flakes

-- Place all ingredients except the olive oil in a small food processor and puree until finely chopped, (or use a really sharp knife and chop until very finely minced)
+- Place all ingredients except the olive oil into a small food processor and puree until finely chopped, scraping down the sides when necessary.
+(Or, use a really sharp knife and chop until very finely minced).

 - Add the small amount of olive oil and pulse until incorporated.

 - Mix 1 teaspoon of spices to 2 tablespoons of extra virgin olive oil.
 Store unused portions in the refrigerator.

 - Double or triple the recipe as it stores very well refrigerated.

 - Sprinkle some grated parmesan cheese onto the oil for added flavor and texture.

 This recipe post was originally dated April 13, 2015 and updated on August 9, 2021.